francescorn/francescorn/READMe.md

 Frances Cornwall

-WebKit/WebInspectorUI, MDN/browser-compat-data, w3c/csswg-drafts
+WebKit/WebInspectorUI, w3c/csswg-drafts, MDN/browser-compat-data MDN/content

 A volunteer scribe for the CSS-WG

-I am seeking a role as a software engineer
+Seeking a role as a software engineer.

 My technical skills: